 Early Friday morning, God gave me Luke 5 to meditate on.
 I gathered a lot of points out of it.

-First thing I observed out of verse 1 was that people were gathered to hear the word of God.
+The first thing I observed in verse 1 was that people were gathered to hear the word of God.
 Romans 10:17 says faith comes by hearing the word of God.
 It is not a one-time thing.
-It should be a daily lifestyle to listen to the word of God in order to have faith to act.
+It should be a daily lifestyle to listen to the word of God to have faith to act.

-Second thing I noticed was that Jesus got into the boat of Simon’s and told him to launch out into the deep in verses 2-4 of Luke 5.
+The second thing I noticed was that Jesus got into their boat of Simon’s and told him to launch out into the deep in verses 2-4 of Luke 5.
 God knows that when we are in a certain state, we must do something more to exercise our faith.

-Third thing I noticed was that Simon worked hard to try to get what he needed.
-Verse 5 of Luke 5 Simon said: Master we have toiled all night and have not caught nothing, but at your word I will let down my net.
+The third thing I noticed was that Simon worked hard to get what he needed.
+Verse 5 of Luke 5, Simon says: Master, we have toiled all night and have not caught anything, but at your word, I will let down my net.

-There have been many times in my life where I tried on my own to supply my needs by working many hours, putting money to the side and still not having enough.
-As soon as you save for something, other expenses will come up and then you are right back where you started.
-Toiling is what we are doing when we try to do it on our own.
-Every situation we handle without the help of God (whether it is marriage, business, handling money, or any relationship) is toiling.
-Webster’s meaning of toil: to work hard and long; overwork.
+There have been many times in my life when I tried on my own to supply my needs by working many hours, putting money to the side, and still not having enough.
+As soon as you save for something, other expenses will come up, and you are right back where you started.
+Toiling is what we do when we try to do it on our own.
+Every situation we handle without the help of God (whether it is marriage, business, managing money, or any relationship) is toiling.
+Webster’s meaning of toil: is to work hard and long; overwork.

 Matthew 11:28-30 Easy Read Version: 28 “Come to me all of you who are tired from the heavy burden you have been forced to carry.
 I will give you rest.
 29 Accept my teaching.
 Learn from me.
 I am gentle and humble in spirit.
 And you will be able to get some rest.
 30 Yes, the teaching that I ask you to accept is easy.
 The load I give you to carry is light.”